 Gae Aulenti is an Italian architect, lighting and interior designer, and industrial designer.
 She is well known for several large-scale museum projects, including the Musee d’Orsay in Paris (1980 — 86), the Contemporary Art Gallery at the Centre Pompidou in Paris, Palazzo Grassi in Venice (1985 — 86), and the Asian Art Museum of San Francisco (2000 — 2003).

 Aulenti was one of the few women designing in the postwar period in Italy, and created many elegant pieces.
 She studied to be an architect at the Milan Polytechnic University, Faculty of Architecture and graduated as one of two women in a class of 20 in 1954.

 Aulenti was given her first prize at the 1964 Milan Triennial for her piece in the Italian Pavilion.
 Her piece was a room with mirrored wall with cutout silhouettes of women inspired by Picasso.
 It was entitled "Arrivo al Mare".
 She also served on the Executive Board for the Triennial from 1977- 1980.
 In 1991, she was awarded the prestigious Praemium Imperiale.View other products by Gae Aulenti

 Designer: Achille Castiglioni

-Born in Milan (1918-2002), he started work as an architect and designer with his brothers Livio and Pier Giacomo in 1938.
-One of the great masters of Italian design, he was a founding member of ADI in the fifties.
+Born in Milan in 1918, Achille Castiglioni started working as an architect and designer with his brothers Livio and Pier Giacomo in 1938.
+One of the great masters of Italian design, Achille Castiglioni was a founding member of ADI in the fifties.
 The long list of awards he has received include eight Compassi d'Oro.
-His activity as a designer is an unmistakable blend of simplicity, irony and fun and its shows his close interest in the way objects are used, in the potential offered by technology and in the use of new materials.View other products by Achille Castiglioni
+Achille Castiglioni's activity as a designer is an unmistakable blend of simplicity, irony and fun and it shows his close interest in the way objects are used, in the potential offered by technology and in the use of new materials.View other products by Achille Castiglioni